AP Interview: Congo leader says nothing can prevent election

 Protesters pointed out that life has continued in the outbreak zone, with schools open, people going to church and candidates holding campaign rallies.
 Kabila responded by saying such activities don’t involve voting machines.

-Sunday’s election will have no trouble, Kabila said: “Rest assured, there will be peace.”
-Police will be prepared to secure the population, he added.
+Sunday’s election will have no trouble, Kabila added: “Rest assured, there will be peace.”
+Police will be prepared to secure the population, he said.
 He dismissed opposition allegations that their campaigns had faced restrictions in recent weeks.

 In a separate AP interview on Thursday, opposition candidate Martin Fayulu alleged that up to 5 million of Congo’s 40 million voters won’t be able to cast ballots on Sunday, claiming that voting machines had yet to be delivered to some areas.
 One election official has said machines have to be carried on the heads of porters through almost impenetrable bush to some polling stations.